mikepartelow/modcon2/README.md

 # modcon2

 An Amiga module player in Rust.

-FIXME: link to blog post
+More FIXMEs than tests, unfortunately.
+Published prematurely so I can blog about how I got here.

 ## License